Mission

 Management

-Dr. E. Jennings Taylor uniquely blends 20 years entrepreneurial business experience with demonstrated skills in technology innovation and intellectual asset analysis.
+Dr. E. Jennings Taylor uniquely blends 40+ years entrepreneurial business experience with demonstrated skills in technology innovation and intellectual asset analysis.
 Prior to forming Faraday, Dr. Taylor held positions at Giner, Inc. as the Manager of Fuel Cell Research (1982-1985), and at Physical Sciences where he held numerous positions including the Manager of Electrochemical Technologies (1985-1991).
-In 1991 Jennings left Boston to form Faraday Technology Inc. He successfully secured start-up funding and from 1991-1997 served as the Principal Investigator on many of Faraday’s early research projects.
+In 1991, EJ left Boston to form Faraday Technology, Inc. He successfully secured start-up funding and from 1991-1997 served as the Principal Investigator on many of Faraday’s early research projects.
 In 1997, Dr. Taylor shifted his emphasis from research to strategic corporate direction and technology portfolio management.
-In order to facilitate the development of an intellectual property portfolio, he studied to become a Patent Agent and in February, 2003 was granted the status of registered agent with the Patent and Trademark office.
+In order to facilitate the development of an intellectual property portfolio, he studied to become a Patent Agent and in February, 2003 was granted the status of registered agent with the US Patent and Trademark Office.
 Dr. Taylor applies this skill to develop patent portfolios that can benefit potential customers.
-Jennings is well recognized in both the professional and business community.
-He has authored a monthly column on Emerging Technologies of Interest in a publication of the American Electroplaters and Surface Finishers Society; is a Member of the Board of Governors for the Edison Materials Technology Center, holds a position on the Technical Steering Committee of the Society of Manufacturing Engineers/ North American Research Institute, and is a member of the SBIR Advisory Board of the National Science Foundation.
+EJ is well recognized in both the professional and business community.
+He is co-chair of the Technical Advisory Committee for SURFIN/NASF, is a past Treasurer of the Electrochemical Society, and is a past Chair of the SBIR Advisory Board of the National Science Foundation.

 Return to top